 There are many types of mental health professionals, all with different levels of education, licensing, and certifications.
 Having professional credentials means that the therapist has completed years of specific training to help people with mental health concerns.
 This communicates a level of understanding and competence required to not only help people but also to avoid harming them.

 The use of credentials with their name tells you their level of education as well as their certification and licensing status.
 You can also ask about their credentials when you contact their office.

 While most therapists see a variety of clients for various reasons, many specialize in certain areas.
-Some, for example, focus on depression, anxiety, or other specific challenges.
-Some mental health providers work with a particular age group.
+For example, some focus on depression, anxiety, or other specific challenges, and some mental health providers work with a particular age group.

 Each therapeutic approach has merit in its own right.
-What’s important is that a therapist’s approach is evidence-based and goal-directed while remaining flexible and open to your individual needs and experiences.4
+What’s important is that a therapist’s approach is evidence-based and goal-directed while remaining flexible and open to your individual needs and experiences.1

 Cost & Insurance Coverage